This one pot jambalaya with sausage recipe will become one of your favorite meals.

-One pot cooking is ideal during the summer, so I can enjoy the longer evenings with my family and sip the Sauvignon Blanc wine that’s leftover from making this easy sausage jambalaya recipe.
+You can enjoy the evenings with your family and sip the wine that's left over after making this easy Cajun-style recipe.

-I used Aidells Andouille sausge in this one pot recipe.
-I’m so glad I found out that Aidells makes a tasty Cajun Style Andouille sausage since it’s gluten free.
+I used Aidells Andouille sausage in this one pot recipe.
+I'm glad I found out that Aidells makes a tasty gluten free Cajun Style Andouille sausage.

 What I like about all Aidells sausages is that the Andouille comes fully cooked.
 I love this since you just heat and serve the sausage.